ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     $ cpan
     $ cpan[1]> install Net::Google::Spreadsheets

 You have to put in your credentials for the get_spreadsheets.pl and get_uploads.pl scripts.
 You will put your gmail address which has access to all the spreadsheets for the projects and your gmail password.
+To include the "@" symbol you need to put "\@gmail.com" into the perl script.

 Once everything is installed and ready to use, you can try and run the shell scripts :